klinge/zaptec-chargereport/README.md

 - Simple wrapper around some of the endpoints in the Zaptec API (see `src/api` for more details)
 - Fetches charging data from Zaptec API
 - Generates summarized reports per user
-- Exports data to CSV in a format that is specific to my personal needs
+- Exports data to CSV in a format that is specific to the requirements I have (probably not reusable for other purposes)
 - Automatically emails reports to configured recipients

 ## Requirements